daqana/tikzDevice/cran-comments.md

-This upload removes float.sty from the vignette fixing a recent WARNING.
+This upload corrects an error message fixing a recent WARNING.

 ## Test environments